lordpacificsmartly/lordpacificsmartly/README.md

-### Hi there👋🏾👋🏾
+### Hi there👋🏾👋🏾, I'm Jesse
-I'm an Software Engineer at Halo asset
+I'm a Software Engineer at Halo asset

 My favourite thing to talk about is tech startups and how tech helps solves problems around us.